Step-by-Step Deadfire Modding Tutorial and Tools

 “ModelVisualDataPath”: “prefabs/items/appearance/weapons/great_sword/great_sword01.asset”

 That line will change your item model.
 Usually, I just use another weapon’s model.
-Let’s say, I want it to have Wahai Poraga’s model (a pollaxe).
+Let’s say, I want it to have Wahai Poraga’s model (a poleaxe).
 It doesn’t have to be the same type actually.

-This is how I find other ItemMods for my new weapon.
+Here’s how I find other ItemMods for my new weapon.

 Open items.gamedatabundle again and search “eager”.
 You will find this line: